TypedDevs/bashunit/docs/standalone.md

 # Standalone

-You can use all bashunit assertions outside any tests if you would like to use them in your already integration or e2e tests, for entire applications or executables.
+You can use all bashunit assertions outside any tests if you would like to use them in integration or end-to-end tests, for entire applications or executables.

 ## Executing an assertion